avanikawa/docs_haptik/docs/bot-builder/basic/entities.md

 - Adding the entity flusher on nodes which have other mandatory entities will clear those as well.

+- System entities will not be flushed by using entity flusher.

 ## Language Support for Different Entities

 <table>